-The accumulated gain on foreign currency borrowings classified as net investment hedges in the foreign currency translation adjustment component of AOCI/(L) was \$5.4 and \$261.9 as of June 30, 2021 and 2020, respectively.
+The accumulated gain on foreign currency borrowings classified as net investment hedges in the foreign currency translation adjustment component of AOCI/(L) was \$41.7 and \$5.4 as of June 30, 2022 and 2021, respectively.

-The accumulated loss on derivative instruments classified as net investment hedges in the foreign currency translation adjustment component of AOCI/(L) was \$(37.6) and \$(12.5) as of June 30, 2021 and 2020, respectively.
+The accumulated loss on cross currency swaps designated as net investment hedges in the foreign currency translation adjustment component of AOCI/(L) was \$(37.6) as of June 30, 2022 and 2021.